djeada/Computational-Fluid-Dynamics-CFD-Resources/practice/paraview/import_external_packages.md

 ParaView’s interpreter will now recognize and import modules like `pandas` or `matplotlib` from the `venv` environment.

-## Troubleshooting Tips
+### Troubleshooting Tips

-I. **Path Issues**
-   - Make sure the path to `venv` is correct.
-If `activate_this.py` doesn’t exist, you may have typed the path incorrectly or the environment isn’t fully created.
-II. **Binary Incompatibilities**
+- The path to *venv* must be verified to ensure that the location of `activate_this.py` is accurate and that the virtual environment has been properly created.
-   - Sometimes, if ParaView’s internal Python was built against a different set of libraries or architecture, certain packages might fail.
-Usually, pure Python packages (like `pandas`) will work fine, but C-compiled packages (like `numpy`, `scipy`) must be compatible with your system libraries.
+- Binary incompatibilities may occur if ParaView’s internal Python was built with a differing set of *libraries*, which can lead to issues particularly with C-compiled packages such as `numpy` or `scipy`.
-III. **Python Version Mismatch**
-   - If ParaView uses Python 3.9 internally and your system’s default Python is 3.7, there could be conflicts.
-Ensure you create the virtual environment with the same Python version or at least a compatible environment.
+- A mismatch in the Python *version* can lead to conflicts, so it is advisable to create the virtual environment using the same Python version that ParaView utilizes internally.
-IV. **Permission Issues**
-   - On some systems, you might need admin rights or might need to install to user-space directories (`--user` flag) to avoid permission problems.
-V. **Windows vs. Linux/macOS**
-   - Remember to adjust paths for Windows (`/Scripts/activate_this.py`) vs. Linux/macOS (`/bin/activate_this.py`).
-The path structure differs between operating systems.
+- Installation challenges related to *permissions* might require administrative rights or the use of user-space directories, such as installing with the `--user` flag, to prevent any restrictions.
+- Adjustments for different *operating systems* are necessary, as the activation file’s path structure varies between Windows (e.g., `/Scripts/activate_this.py`) and Linux/macOS (e.g., `/bin/activate_this.py`).